 Finish the introduction with an overview of your essay’s structure.
 The overview should provide the reader with a general idea of what each section of your essay explores.

 Body of an essay

 The body of your essay is where you make arguments supporting your thesis statement, provide evidence, and develop your ideas.
 Its central purpose is to present, interpret and analyze the information and sources you have gathered to support your argument.

 Length of the body text

 The length of the body depends on the type of essay.
 On average, the body comprises 60–80% of your essay.
 For a high school essay, this could be just three paragraphs, but for a graduate school essay of 6,000 words, the body could take up 8–10 pages.

 To give your essay a clear structure, it is important to make use of paragraphs and headings.
 This makes the content scannable and easy to digest.
 Each paragraph should be centered around just one argument or idea.

 The purpose of each paragraph is introduced using topic sentences.
 The topic sentence forms a transition from the previous paragraph and introduces the argument to be made in this paragraph.
-Transition words can be used to create smooth transitions between sentences.
+Transition words can be used to create clear connections between sentences.

 After the topic sentence, present evidence by providing the reader with data, examples or quotes.
 Be sure to interpret and explain the evidence, and show how the paragraph helps develop your overall argument.